Full-time employees

 Changing from full-time employment to part-time or casual

-An employer and an employee may agree to change an employee's full-time job to part-time or casual.
+An employer and an employee may agree to change an employee's full-time job to casual.

 - giving or paying the employee the required notice